abarbu/machinations/README.md

 Machinations.io implementation in Haskell with some extra abilities

-Supports: Sources, Pools, Drains, Gates, Converters, Traders, Delays, Queues and Resource edges State edges with triggers (! and *) are supported.
+Supports: Sources, Pools, Drains, Gates, Converters, Traders, Delays, Queues and Resource edges State edges with triggers (! and *), label modifiers, interval modifiers, and resource test are supported.

+Register are missing.
+Modifiers related to probabilities are missing.
+Probabilities on state edges that leave gates are triggers, not yet implemented.

 Generated resources and killed resources are accurate, other stats are not yet tested